hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ### Indexing the BAM file

 To perform some functions (i.e. subsetting, visualization) on the BAM file, an index is required.
-Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignments.
-In order to index a BAM file, it must be sorted by the reference ID and then the leftmost coordinate, which can also be done with `samtools`.
+Think of an index located at the back of a textbook.
+When you are interested in a particular subject area you look for the keyword in the index and identify the pages that contain the relevant information.
+Similaril indexing the BAM file aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignment file.
+In order to index a BAM file, it must first be sorted by the reference ID and then the leftmost coordinate, which can also be done with `samtools`.
 However, in our case we had included a parameter in our STAR alignment run so we know our BAM files are already sorted.

 To index the BAM file we use the `index` command: